Canon imagePROGRAF PRO-310 Printer Review

 Popular Printer Comparisons

 The Canon PRO-310 is one of the best photo printers we've tested so far, standing out for its sturdy build, outstanding print quality, and most of all, its remarkable color accuracy.
-However, it falls short in features and versatility compared to a more affordable model like the Epson EcoTank Photo ET-8550, as its slow printing speed makes it inadequate for regular document printing, and its lack of a scanner means you'll have to get a separate device to scan documents or digitize your old photos.
+However, it falls short in terms of features and versatility compared to a more affordable model like the Epson EcoTank Photo ET-8550, as its slow printing speed makes it inadequate for regular document printing, and its lack of a scanner means you'll need to acquire a separate device to scan documents or digitize your old photos.
 Though not terrible, its recurring costs can be very high if you print a lot, especially compared to a supertank model like the aforementioned ET-8550.

 For more options, check out our recommendations for the best photo printers, the best iPhone Photo Printers, and the best inkjet printers.